 Once you have a Meterpreter shell via Metasploit, these are the commands you’ll reach for most:

-# Core navigation
+# Core info gathering

 sysinfo # OS, hostname, architecture